tianhaod/YaleWalk/README.md

 ## Tech Stack

-*WalkHome* is a progressive web-app ([PWA](https://web.dev/progressive-web-apps/)).
+*YaleWalk* is a progressive web-app ([PWA](https://web.dev/progressive-web-apps/)).
 This approach allows us to build a complex app with web technology, and easily develop one codebase for multiple platforms.

 There are two major high-level components to our stack: [Nuxt.js](https://nuxtjs.org/) for our front-end and back-end, and [Google Firebase](https://firebase.google.com/) for data persistence, user authentication, and hosting.